riceissa/issarice.com/wiki/econlog.md

 tags: untagged
 ...

-Although I don't really pay attention to politics or know much about economics, I still like [EconLog](http://econlog.econlib.org/) a lot, especially the [posts on there by Bryan Caplan](http://econlog.econlib.org/authorbcaplan.html).
+I really like [EconLog](http://econlog.econlib.org/) a lot (mostly the [posts on there by Bryan Caplan](http://econlog.econlib.org/authorbcaplan.html)).
-Here I'll maintain a list of posts I really like on the blog[^also].
+Here I'll maintain a list of posts I especially like on the blog[^also].
 Note that I don't necessarily agree with what's said in the posts below.

 [^also]: Most of the posts here are also referenced in other parts of this site.